9th8/up-to-date-real-world-haskell/3-defining-types-streamlining-functions.md

 ```
 ::::

-If the list we\'re passed is too short, we return `Nothing` to our
+If the list we're passed is too short, we return `Nothing` to our
 caller.
 This lets them decide what to do, where a call to `error` would
 force a crash.